by Derek Bruff, CFT Director

 See also “The Development of Graduate Students as Teaching Scholars: A Four-Year Longitudinal Study” by Donald H. Wulff, et al., in Paths to the Professoriate: Strategies for Enriching the Preparation of Future Faculty for findings from this study relevant to preparing future faculty.

 This 1995 National Research Council study of research-focused doctoral programs features quantitative information on doctoral programs at 174 institutions as well as rankings of the “quality” of these programs as determined by faculty ratings of peer programs.
 Information on doctoral students is also included.
-The study’s report is available as a book from the National Research Council.
-Selected portions are available online, including an executive summary.

 A new edition of this study is current collecting data (as of July 2006) and published results are anticipated in December 2007.
 The new edition features significantly different rating and ranking procedures.